Product Director Light Tactical Vehicles

 VISION:Providing our war fighters with superior and comprehensive program management services, world class light tactical vehicles and trailer systems, and responsive life cycle support.

-The HMMWV family of vehicles consists of multiple configurations built on a common chassis to support weapon systems, command-and-control systems and field ambulances, and to provide ammunition, troop and general cargo transport.
+The HMMWV FoV consists of multiple configurations built on a common chassis to support weapon systems, command-and-control systems, and ambulatory systems.
+The HMMWV also provides ammunition, troop, and general cargo transport.
 It is currently equipped with a high-performance 6.5-liter turbo-charged diesel engine, electronic automatic transmission and four-wheel drive.
-It is air transportable and low-velocity airdrop (LVAD) certified (except for the maxi ambulance variants).
+It is air transportable and low-velocity airdrop (LVAD) certified (except for the ambulance variant).
 The HMMWV can be equipped with a self-recovery hydraulic winch and can support payloads from 2,500 to 5,100 pounds (including crew and pintle loads), depending on the model.